clusterlink-net/clusterlink/website/content/en/docs/concepts/services.md

  perhaps, but might requires explicit service name so can merge correctly or use port set instead of individual port per export/import -->

-As with exports, importing a Service does not automatically make is accessible by workloads, but only enables *potential* access.
+As with exports, importing a Service does not automatically make it accessible by workloads, but only enables *potential* access.
 To complete service sharing, you must define at least one [access control policy]({{% ref "policies" %}}) that allows access in the importing cluster.
 To grant access, a connection must be